 "You bet I am.
 Can't wait."
 Jobe reached the two-lane coastal highway.
-As he pulled up to the stop sign, the ocean was in full view in front of them.
+As he pulled up to the stop sign, the ocean was directly in front of them.
 "Wow, what a view!"
-As Jobe turned left, carefully watching the Tiger in tow, Ellie looked down over the bluff.
-"We're pretty high up.
+As Jobe turned left, carefully watching the Tiger in tow.
+Ellie looked down over the bluff and said, "We're pretty high up.
 We can see everything."
 "I see surfers below in the bay," Jobe commented.